2020-2023

 4.5 Monthly Informal Meeting

-Each month during the regular school term, an informal meeting will be held with the Superintendent and/or designee(s) and various members of the leadership council.
-This meeting will be for the purpose of discussing current bargaining unit member or administrative concerns.
+Each month during the regular school term, an informal meeting will be held with the Superintendent and/or designee(s) and various members of Association leadership.
+This meeting will be for the purpose of discussing current Association or District concerns.
 If deemed appropriate or necessary by the Association and Superintendent and/or designee(s), more than one informal meeting may be held during the month.

 4.6 Meeting With Principals

-Association leadership is invited to attend the principals meeting held at the start of each school year to share its views on contractual issues.
+Association leadership is invited to attend the building administrator meeting held at the start of each school year to share its views on contractual issues.

 4.7 School Calendar

 When it becomes necessary to discipline a bargaining unit member, the standard to be applied shall be just cause and progressive discipline shall be followed.
 However, notwithstanding the foregoing, in all cases the Board may impose discipline commensurate with the misconduct.
-No written reprimand shall be placed in the member’s permanent file without the member’s knowledge.
+No written reprimand shall be placed in the bargaining unit member’s permanent file without the bargaining unit member’s knowledge.

-Whenever a concern is raised against a bargaining unit member, the district’s Concern Resolution Form (attached) shall be used to process the concern.
+Whenever a concern is raised against a bargaining unit member, the District’s Concern Resolution Form shall be used to process the concern.

 5.2 Non-Discrimination

-Neither the Board nor the Association shall discriminate against any bargaining unit member for reason of race, creed, color, marital status, age, sex, national origin, physical or mental disability, or sexual orientation.
+Neither the Board nor the Association shall discriminate against any bargaining unit member on the basis of race, color, religion, sex, national origin, ancestry, age, marital status, physical or mental disability, sexual orientation (including gender-related identity) or “unlawful discrimination”, “citizenship status”, or “work authorization status” as defined by the Illinois Human Rights Act.

 5.3 Right of Representation